 You'll create or perform music as a composer, instrumentalist or singer.
 You may work alone or as part of a band, choir or orchestra.

-Although you don't need a degree in music, for some genres, e.g. the classical repertoire, having a degree is highly regarded.
-Competition in this field is high, so you'll need to dedicate hours of practice to maintain and develop your skills.
-Experience and overall musicianship are paramount.
+Although you don't need a degree in music, for some genres, such as the classical repertoire, having a degree is highly regarded.
+Competition in this field is fierce, so you'll need to dedicate hours of practice to maintain and develop your skills.
+Experience and overall musicianship are of paramount importance.

 A professional photographer works to a brief set by the client or employer to create permanent visual images.
 You could specialise in weddings, family and baby photographs, fashion, food, architecture or landscapes.